nathalia-kim/nu_gan/README.md

 ## Training

 To train the model(s) in the paper, separate tasks can be chosen using flags.
+Make sure the datasets are extracted in the current directory: `cd path_to_datasets`

 ### Unsupervised Cell-level Clustering on labeled dataset:
 ```train